 Does it even surprise us that water is first on the list?
 Sure it’s not as exciting as other fluids, but it’s the healthiest option we’ve got.

-If one listens to the American College of Sports Medicine, consuming good ol’ H2O works just as fine at keeping us hydrated for any activities which last less than an hour.
+If one listens to the American College of Sports Medicine, consuming good ol’ H2O works just as fine at keeping us hydrated for any activities that last less than an hour.

 So, if water gets the job done for exercises lasting less than an hour, then surely water fortified with vitamins is an even better option, right?
 Well, not exactly.
 If we are already on a healthy, nutritious daily diet, then there is no need for any extra vitamins.